Louiseskinner01/project2-the-countdown/README.md

 [![badge](https://img.shields.io/badge/deployment-GitHub Pages-purple)](https://louiseskinner01.github.io/project2-the-countdown)

 ## The Countdown
-The Countdown Game is a web-based recreation of the classic British TV quiz show Countdown, designed for both desktop and mobile browsers.
+The Countdown Game is a web-based recreation of the classic British Channel 4 TV quiz show Countdown.
+The Countdown is designed to play on both desktop and mobile browsers, and offers a clean but fun user experience.
 The game challenges players by generating a set of random numbers along with a target number.

-The player must use their arithmetic problem-solving skills to reach the target, using the given numbers and any results from calculation made.
-Numbers can only be used once unless the user undoes their previous equation making the number available to use again.
-It’s a time-based, single-player experience that combines fun with cognitive skill-building.
+The player must use their arithmetic problem-solving skills to solve the target, using the given set of random numbers and any results from calculations made during the game and numbers can only be used once!
+The user can however, undo their previous input and this will free up those numbers making them available to use again.<br>It’s a time-based, single-player experience that combines fun with cognitive skill-building.

-The project aims to deliver a sleek, responsive interface with an engaging user experience, complete with a real-time countdown timer, score tracking, and validation of answers.
+The project aims to deliver a sleek, responsive interface with an engaging user experience, complete with a real-time countdown timer, used number tracking, and validation of answers.
 The game is ideal for casual play and educational purposes alike.

 The rationale behind this project is to develop a browser-based game that encourages mental agility, problem-solving, and quick thinking — skills that are often underrepresented in typical casual games.
 Inspired by the enduring popularity of the Countdown show, this web app provides an accessible version of the game without requiring installation or login.